AdrienGuille/geo-llm/README.md

 2. Pipeline configuration

-- Copy and adapt the config: `cp pipeline-config.default.py pipeline-config.py`
+- Copy and adapt the config: `cp pipeline_config.default.py pipeline_config.py`
 - Add your HuggingFace Access Token.
 - Configure the list of models used.
 Make sur to have a granted access to their weights through [HuggingFace](huggingface.co/)

+3. Run the pipeline

+- Extract embedding and generate GPS coordinates with LLM: `python 1.embeddings.py`
+- Map GPS coordinates using embedding with linear regression : **TODO**

 ## Authors